Headteacher and Designated Safeguarding Lead

 Mrs Cullen is delighted to be leading the school and staff at Sexey’s and will be further developing the strong reputation that Sexey’s has for being a highly successful State Boarding school, with strong GCSE and A level results.

-Assistant Headteacher - Curriculum, Data and Standards
+Deputy Headteacher - Curriculum, Data and Standards

 Mr Ross Dalzell